nanobox-io/nanobox-guides/articles/ruby/generic/configure-generic.md

 # Configure Ruby for Production

-## Setup webserver
+## Setup a webserver
 Ruby apps run best in production with a reverse-proxy setup.
-Let's configure nginx to serve static assets directly, handle compression, and proxy connections into ruby through puma.
+Let's configure nginx to serve static assets directly, handle compression, and proxy connections into Ruby through puma.

 #### Nginx
 Add the following to your `boxfile.yml` to make nginx available to the runtime: